 A trio of tried-and-true fans, built with our nine-blade Axial-tech design, push plenty of air through the high-surface-area heatsink.
 Just like the new Strix cooler, the central fan rotates clockwise while the two on the flanks spin counter-clockwise to reduce turbulence.
 This proven design allows higher RPMs and more air movement through the heatsink without a corresponding increase in acoustic footprint.
 A dedicated memory heatsink keeps the massive complement of GDDR6X memory cool for reliably swift performance, and a 0dB fan-stop mode allows the card to maintain silent running under light loads or at idle.
 The full-length backplate shows off plenty of TUF Gaming graphics, and a large cut-out ahead of the PCB provides another route for hot air to exit the heatsink.

 TUF Gaming GeForce RTX 30-series cards also feature plenty of enthusiast-friendly touches that will help level up the capabilities of your build.
+We’ve carried over the same handy transient-sensing power circuitry from new ROG Strix cards to keep you informed about whether your card’s power needs are being met at a glance.
 Auto-Extreme assembly technology, used across our lineup, precisely places and solders components without human intervention to boost reliability and build quality.
 A 144-hour testing regime and extra-sturdy capacitors ensure out-of-the-box reliability and a long service life.
-And you’ll be able to personalize your TUF Gaming card to match the rest of your system using the onboard Aura RGB LEDs, too.
+And you’ll be able to personalize your TUF Gaming card to match the rest of your system with Aura RGB LEDs, too.

 More in store

 For builders after stealthy style and plenty of performance, we’ve also spun up an ASUS Dual GeForce RTX 3070.
 This card uses a pair of fans with our high-end Axial-tech design to move plenty of air across its 2.7-slot heatsink.